-To ﬁll that gap, Karplus decided to implement a more detailed transportation component within MIT’s Emissions Prediction and Policy Analysis (EPPA) model.
+To ﬁll that gap, Karplus decided to implement a more detailed transportation component within MIT’s Economic Projection and Policy Analysis (EPPA) model.
 This sophisticated macroeconomic model—developed, reﬁned, and applied over the past 20 years by researchers in the Joint Program—tracks global economic activity and associated energy use and GHG emissions.
 The enhanced transportation component was drawn from work performed in the MIT Future Vehicles and Fuels Program, led by John B. Heywood, professor of mechanical engineering.

 Karplus used empirical data to represent technology and fuel options and the behavior of vehicle consumers and drivers.
 To ensure that the model reﬂected the latest industry predictions on advanced vehicles and fuels options, she consulted several experts, including Rosemary Albinson, technology and transport strategy advisor in the Research and Technology Group at BP.
 Based on her wide-ranging experience, Albinson could provide detailed data on advanced vehicle and fuel technologies along with valuable insights into the workings of global markets for ground transportation.
 “I could explain the differences between how people think about fuel costs in the freight business versus the passenger-car business, and between the developing world and the developed world—and there are distinctive characteristics that need to be modeled differently,” says Albinson.